jamesquinlan/dsc-techstack/topics/linkedIn.md

 ## Headline

-Update your headline to "sale" yourself.
+Update your headline to "sell" yourself.
 By default, LinkedIn uses your Title.
 Headline - text below your name (advertise yourself)
-	- default is job title
+	- The default is job title
 	- Job Title + company name + keywords + Zing factor (conversation starter)

 ```
-Job Tile + Company Name + Keywords + Zing Factor
+Job Title + Company Name + Keywords + Zing Factor
 ```

-Use keywords that searches would use to find you.
+Use keywords that search engines would use to find you.
 The zing factor could be a conversation started.
 "Helping people reach their potential".